Epilepsy: Genetics

 Genetic causes of epilepsy are those in which a person's genes directly contribute to the development of seizures.
 This includes cases where a specific mutation has been identified, as well as situations where the family history and clinical features strongly suggest a genetic basis, even if no known mutation is found.
-In the updated classification by the ILAE, the term genetic replaces the older term idiopathic, to highlight that these epilepsies arise from inherited or spontaneous changes in a person's biology — not from injury or infection.
+In the updated classification by the ILAE, the term genetic replaces the older term idiopathic.

-Genetic factors are believed to contribute to many cases of epilepsy, either directly or by increasing vulnerability to other causes.
-Some forms are caused by a single gene defect, which account for around 1–2% of cases.
-However, most are due to a combination of multiple genes and environmental influences.
-Many of the genes known to play a role in epilepsy affect how brain cells send electrical signals, especially those involved in ion channels, receptors, or signaling proteins.

-Genetics is believed to play an important role in epilepsies by a number of mechanisms.
-Simple and complex modes of inheritance have been identified for some of them.
-However, extensive screening have failed to identify many single gene variants of large effect.
-More recent exome and genome sequencing studies have begun to reveal a number of de novo gene mutations that are responsible for some epileptic encephalopathies, including CHD2 and SYNGAP1 and DNM1, GABBR2, FASN and RYR3.
+Genetic factors can contribute either directly or by increasing vulnerability to other causes.
+Around 1–2% of cases are caused by a single gene defect, while most are due to a combination of multiple genes and environmental influences.
+Many of the genes known to play a role in epilepsy affect how brain cells send electrical signals, especially those involved in ion channels, receptors or signaling proteins.
+Extensive screening have failed to identify many single gene variants of large effect.
+More recent exome and genome sequencing studies have begun to reveal a number of de novo mutations that are responsible for some epileptic encephalopathies, including CHD2 and SYNGAP1 and DNM1, GABBR2, FASN and RYR3.

-Some genetic disorders, including phakomatoses such as tuberous sclerosis complex and Sturge–Weber syndrome, are strongly associated with epilepsy.
+Some genetic disorders, including phakomatoses such as tuberous sclerosis complex and Sturge–Weber syndrome are strongly associated with epilepsy.